TMJ Disorders Pittsburgh PA

 - Practicing good posture

-If your TMJ disorder has caused problems with how your teeth fit together, you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work.
-Surgical options such as arthroscopy and open joint repair restructuring are sometimes needed, but are reserved for severe cases.
-Drs.
-Hall, Cillo or Dalton does not consider TMJ surgery unless the jaw can’t open, is dislocated and nonreducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.
+If your TMJ disorder has caused problems with how your teeth fit together, you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work done by your general dentist.
+Surgical options, such open joint surgery or prosthetic replacement, are sometimes required for severe degenerative joint disease.